 \subsection{Efficiency}

-The layer efficiency of the drift tubes is defined as the number of times a track passed through a layer and a hit was recorded divided by the number of times a track passed through a layer, regardless of whether a hit was recorded.
+We define two types of efficiency for the drift tubes: layer and tube.
+The layer efficiency is defined as the number of times a track passes through a layer with a hit recorded divided by the number of times a track passes through a layer regardless of whether a hit was recorded.
 The layer efficiency accounts for both the efficiency of the tubes in reconstructing hits and the dead regions due to tube walls and the gaps between tubes.

-We similarly define the tube efficiency, the number of times that a tube sees a hit divided by the number of times that a track passes through the gas volume of a tube.
-In order to calculate the layer and tube efficiencies, we relax the tight reconstruction cuts described in section \ref{sec:analysis}, which were used for measuring the resolution (8 hits, 4 in each multilayer, were required.
-This would bias the efficiency measurement against clusters with a ``hole'' in them, which are of interest in the efficiency study.)
-To measure the efficiency, clusters of 1 to 6 hits in size are permitted, and events may have between 6 and 12 hits and up to 3 clusters per multilayer.
-These cuts accommodate events where tubes did not fire despite a track passing through the gas volume, while still maintaining enough hits to reconstruct a track.
+Tube efficiency is the number of tracks passing through the gas volume of a tube with a hit recorded divided by the number of tracks passing through the gas volume of that tube whether or not a hit was recorded.

-We perform the entire reconstruction methodology on this new sample: decoding raw data, fitting the $t_0$ and $t_\text{max}$ of drift time distributions, auto-calibration, and track fitting.
+We perform the entire reconstruction methodology using the relaxed cuts just described: decoding raw data, fitting the $t_0$ and $t_\text{max}$ of drift time distributions, auto-calibration, and track fitting.
 We then calculate the number of times the best fit track went through the layer (or tube) and did or did not register a hit.
-When evaluating whether a track passes through a tube volume we leave that tube out of the track fitting to not bias the fit to be closer to that tube, as is done to calculate the unbiased residual distribution.
+When evaluating whether a track passes through a tube volume we leave that tube out of the track fit so as not bias the fit to be closer to that tube, as is done to calculate the unbiased residual distribution.
 Hits greater than 5$\sigma$ away from a track are not counted towards the efficiency.